P1Analytics/Thesis/README.md

             `Lower Outlier Boundary = Q1 - 1.5 * IQR`

             `Upper Outlier Boundary = Q3 + 1.5 * IQR`
+        - identify outliers by using a sliding windows W holds last W values

+            **TODO**

     - moving window average to smooth out short-term fluctuations and highlight longer-term trends or cycles
         ```
         The SMA is the most straightforward calculation, the average over a chosen time period.